-(Western Lowland) Gorilla, African (Forest) Elephant, Hippopotamus (including some which swim in the sea), African (Forest) Buffalo, Red River Hog, Humpback Whale (mostly Jul-Sep), Black Colobus, Crowned and Moustached Guenon, Grey-cheeked and Red-capped Mangabey, and (Greater) Putty-nosed Monkey, Sitatunga, Water Chevrotain, Bay, Blue, Ogilby’s, Peters’ and Yellow-backed Duikers, Beecroft’s and Lord Derby’s Anomalures, Long-eared Flying Mouse, African Palm Civet, bats including Hammer(-headed Fruit), Milne-Edwards’s Potto, and Demidoff’s and Thomas’s Galagos.
-Also a chance of Chimpanzee, Mandrill (a good chance at Mikongo, Lope NP, if visitors go out with the people radio-tracking a troop of 1000+ animals), Northern Talapoin, Sun-tailed Monkey, Bongo, Killer and Sperm Whales (both mostly Jul-Sep), Atlantic Humpback Dolphin, Leopard, Golden Cat, Giant Pangolin (a remote possibility at Mikongo, Lope NP where pangolin poachers are known to lay out nets a kilometre or more long), Sun-tailed Monkey and Bongo, and an outside chance of West African Manatee.
+(Western Lowland) Gorilla, African (Forest) Elephant, Hippopotamus (including some which swim in the sea), African (Forest) Buffalo, Red River Hog, Humpback Whale (mostly Jul-Sep), Black Colobus, Crowned and Moustached Guenons, Grey-cheeked and Red-capped Mangabeys, (Greater) Putty-nosed Monkey, Sitatunga, Water Chevrotain, Bay, Blue, Ogilby’s, Peters’ and Yellow-backed Duikers, Beecroft’s and Lord Derby’s Anomalures, Long-eared Flying Mouse, African Palm Civet, bats including Hammer(-headed Fruit), Milne-Edwards’s Potto, and Demidoff’s and Thomas’s Galagos.
+Also a chance of Chimpanzee, Mandrill (a good chance at Mikongo, Lope NP, if visitors go out with the people radio-tracking a troop of 1000+ animals), Northern Talapoin, Sun-tailed Monkey, Bongo, Killer and Sperm Whales (both mostly Jul-Sep), Atlantic Humpback Dolphin, Leopard, Golden Cat, Giant Pangolin (a remote possibility at Mikongo, Lope NP where pangolin poachers are known to lay out nets a kilometre or more long), Sun-tailed Monkey and Congo Clawless Otter, and an outside chance of West African Manatee.

 Reptiles, Amphibians and Fish

 Leatherback Turtle (mostly Nov-Apr) and Tarpon.
 Also a chance of Dwarf, Long- (Slender-) snouted and Nile Crocodiles.